knapo/a9n/README.md

 directory.
 When none fo these files exists, `A9n::MissingConfigurationFile` exception is thrown.
 If both file exist, content of `configuration.yml` is validated.
-It means that all keys existing in example file must exist base file - in case of missing keys `A9n::MissingConfigurationVariables` is thrown with information which keys are missing.
+It means that all keys existing in example file must exist in base file - in case of missing keys`A9n::MissingConfigurationVariables` is thrown with information about missing keys.

 Load configuration by adding to youre `application.rb` or `environment.rb`

     A9n.load

-This step is not required, but recommended as it loads and verifies configuration before app is actually loaded.
+This step is not required, but recommended, as it configuration is loaded and verified on evironment load.

 ## Usage

-You can access any variable defined in configuration files but delegating it to A9n.
+You can access any variable defined in configuration files but delegating it to `A9n`.
 E.g:

     production:
       app_host: 'http://knapo.net'